N4d1n3/Culture_CovidSpread-Final-project-kickoff/README.md

 As a next step, additional features (e.g. wind, temperature, nutrition, sports events) need to be evaluated for their fit for the model
 Furthermore, the data set needs to be enlarged - e.g. by going from country to regional data.

+## Further
+In a second attempt the cultural dimensions were removed to be able to analyse more countries on socio demographic data alone.
+The results were so far not improving but would need further work